PAN-0921/ascending-hw/data-engineer/week06-spark1.md

 ## Question 5
 ```
-list employee's name and salary whose salary is higher than their manager.
+List employee's name and salary whose salary is higher than their manager.
 ```